fostroll/mordl/doc/README_BASICS.md

 Normally, you don't need to save the state of the tagger intentionally.
 During training, the state is saved automatically after each successful epoch.
 However, you can save the state configuration at any time, if you need.
-For example, you could want to do it, if you load model or/and dataset to device(s) that is differ from the device(s) used during training, and wish to save it back with renewed parameters.
-You can do it with:
+For example, you could want to save, if you load the model or/and the dataset to the device(s) that differ from the device(s) used during training, and you wish to save it back with renewed parameters.
+You can do so with:
 ```python
 tagger.save(name, log_file=LOG_FILE)
 ```